haystackandroid/shoji/README.md

 ## installation

-If you don’t have a preferred plugin helper, consider trying **vim-plug**, which can be installed with:
+If you don’t have a preferred plugin helper, consider trying [vim-plug](https://github.com/junegunn/vim-plug), which can be installed with:

 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \